-- 4.27.
+- 4.29.
 Additional assurance has been provided by our Internal Audit Team.
 Our Internal Audit Team is independent of management and represents our third line of risk management defence.
-Our Internal Audit team have completed projects including: - Assessing the design arrangements for managing the plan development process, including the intended mechanisms for assuring the accuracy of content; - Independent review of controls for managing compliance with regulatory guidance; - Independent review of operating effectiveness of data checking processes; - Review of data management controls related to network load forecasting;
+Our Internal Audit Team have completed projects including: - Assessing the design arrangements for managing the plan development process, including the intended mechanisms for assuring the accuracy of content; - Independent review of controls for managing compliance with regulatory guidance; - Independent review of operating effectiveness of data checking processes; - Review of data management controls related to network load forecasting;

-Independent review of governance and assurance Model
+Independent review of governance and assurance model

-4.28.
+4.30.
 PwC were engaged to provide an independent review of our governance and assurance approach.
-We wanted to assure ourselves that our governance and assurance model was suitable and to leverage PwC's diverse experience in Business Plan development.
-PwC were engaged early to allow us to maximise any enhancement opportunities prior to the execution of the main plan development and assurance activities.
+We wanted an expert opinion on our proposed governance and assurance model was suitable and to leverage PwC's diverse experience in Business Plan development.
+PwC were engaged early to allow us to maximise enhancement opportunities prior to the execution of the main plan development and assurance activities.